 Dogs and humans have a special bond, but there is also something special about a dog’s love for chasing and returning objects to their owner’s hands.
-Fetch has been a sport that humans and dogs have shared for decades, and it would be a shame if you missed out on this special activity with your best canine friend.
+Fetch has been a sport that humans and dogs have shared for millennia, and it would be a shame if you missed out on this special activity with your best canine friend.

 Perhaps due to a physical limitation or injury, it might be difficult for you to give a mighty throw that sends your dog sprinting off into the distance.
 You wouldn’t want to let your dog down with a mediocre throw, but don’t worry; nowadays, you can just get yourself a dog ball launcher to assist you.
 No matter what’s holding you back, now your dog has a way to play fetch and get some additional exercise even if you’re not able to.